Hackathon Facilitation

 teachers across Finland are being

-empowered to explore
+empowered to explore and implement

 innovation processes within schools.